crickettcode/Project-III-Swoop/README.md

 + For me, this project was more about personal growth as a developer than technical growth.
 Although, I did learn an immense amount technically, I also learned how to be more patient with myself in the learning process.
 Prior to this project, I often let my anxiety take control rather than taking control of my anxiety and creating a plan beforehand to manage my stress levels.
 In the future, I know to be proactive about my stressors surrounding large projects and ways to alleviate that stress before it gets to be overwhelming.
 + CSS skills, As a full stack developer,I have learned that these matter just as much as my ability to make my projects function properly.

+### Improvements

++ I would like to continue using *React* in building projects and continue to practice learning the language.
+I would also like to vastly improve my use of CSS and front-end design.
++ Overall, this project was the most difficult but also the one that taught me the most.
+I am proud of myself for perseverance and am happy with my progress.